pypa/packaging.python.org/source/specifications/pyproject-toml.rst

 Tools MUST assume that license file content is valid UTF-8 encoded text, and SHOULD validate this and raise an error if it is not.

-Literal paths (e.g. :file:`LICENSE`) are treated as valid globs which means they can also be defined.
+Literal paths (e.g. :file:`LICENSE`) are valid globs which means they can also be defined.

 Build tools: